If you’re nearing a breaking point – or other options aren’t working – IOP group therapy can help you heal and find peace.

-- Discharge From Inpatient Care: When you leave an inpatient care facility, such as a hospital or psych ward, IOP is there to smooth the transition back to regular life.
+- Discharge From Inpatient Care: When you leave an inpatient care facility, such as a hospital or PHP program, IOP is there to smooth the transition back to regular life.

 - Stepping-Up From Outpatient Care: Regular visits to a therapist or psychiatrist may not be enough to meet your needs.
-And IOP is a focused program to help those facing treatment-resistant depression, severe anxiety, PTSD, and other mental health challenges.
+IOP is a focused program to help those facing major depression, anxiety, PTSD, and other mental health challenges.

 - Medication Changes: Switching or transitioning off of antidepressants, anxiety meds, or other medications can be difficult.
 Symptoms can include headaches, dizziness, trouble sleeping, anxiety, irritability and more severe depression.
 Attending IOP can help you manage those symptoms and support you in the transition.